DinoHub-SubT/dsta_deploy/docs/azure-docker-perception-setup.md

 ### 1. Building Docker Images

-Docker images install all the repository dependencies as *docker images*.
-The docker images will be built on the remote Azure VM.
+Docker install all the repository dependencies as *docker images*.

+- The docker images will be built on the remote Azure VM.

 **Perception Docker Image**